noms-ops/noms-command/README.rst

     "nagios": "https://nagios.noms-example.com/nagui.json",
     "nag": "https://nagios.noms-exmaple.com/nagui.json"
   }

+Additional bookmark sources can be given with the ``bookmarks`` option.
+All bookmarks from valid sources are merged.

 When invoked in the following ways, it's the equivalent to the command on the right: